MicrosoftDocs/Viva/Viva/insights/Tutorials/solutionsv2-intro.md

 * **For plan participants** &ndash; Assign both of the following to members of groups that will take part in change plans:

   * A [Workplace Analytics license](../setup/assign-licenses-to-population.md)
-  * A MyAnalytics license in either one of the following [service plans](../myanalytics/setup/configure-myanalytics.md#assign-licenses-with-a-myanalytics-service-plan):
+  * A Viva Insights or MyAnalytics license in either one of the following [service plans](../personal/setup/configure-myanalytics.md#assign-licenses-with-a-myanalytics-service-plan):
-    * MyAnalytics (Full)
+    * Viva Insights or MyAnalytics (Full)
-    * Insights by MyAnalytics
+    * Viva Insights in Outlook

 >[!Note]
 >Managers get access to their team's data and plans in Workplace Analytics as set in [Manager settings](../use/manager-settings.md).